 32-703.
 Powers and duties; rules; executive director; advisory committees and individuals

-A. The primary duty of the board is to protect the public from unlawful, incompetent, unqualified or unprofessional certified public accountants or public accountants through certification, regulation and rehabilitation.
+A. The primary duty of the board is to protect the public from unlawful, incompetent, unqualified or unprofessional certified public accountants through certification, regulation and rehabilitation.

 B. The board may:

-1. Investigate complaints filed with the board or on its own motion to determine whether a certified public accountant or public accountant has engaged in conduct in violation of this chapter or rules adopted pursuant to this chapter.
+1. Investigate complaints filed with the board or on its own motion to determine whether a certified public accountant has engaged in conduct in violation of this chapter or rules adopted pursuant to this chapter.

-2. Establish and maintain high standards of competence, independence and integrity in the practice of accounting by a certified public accountant or by a public accountant as required by generally accepted auditing standards and generally accepted accounting principles and, in the case of publicly held corporations or enterprises offering securities for sale, in accordance with state or federal securities agency accounting requirements.
+2. Establish and maintain high standards of competence, independence and integrity in the practice of accounting by a certified public accountant as required by generally accepted auditing standards and generally accepted accounting principles and, in the case of publicly held corporations or enterprises offering securities for sale, in accordance with state or federal securities agency accounting requirements.

 3. Establish reporting requirements that require registrants to report: